hugomrdias/crud/readme.md

 #### Create

 To create a user, all you need to do is instantiate a new instance of the model with the data you wish to add and save it.
+If you pass a primary key, you need to set the model to new, by setting a 2nd paramter to User() as true, are calling is_new(true).
+When passing a primary key, CRUD assumes you want to update, this will override that assumption.

 ```php
 // create a user object